 Best Hario V60 Brew Grind Size

-For the Baratza Encore, we use the 16 grind size.
+For the Baratza Encore (our in-depth review here), we use the 16 grind size.
 This is a little bigger than what we use for the AeroPress, a little smaller than what we use for the Kalita Wave.
-The ideal grind for your Hario V60 Recipe will depend a lot on your grinder.
+The ideal grind for your Hario V60 recipe will depend a lot on your grinder.
 Don’t just apply this 16 setting to your own.
 Because the Hario V60 is so common, if you check your manufacturer’s recommendations, you should see some setting combination they recommend.
 Start there and then hone in if you don’t quite love it.

 Materials You’ll Need for Our Hario V60 Pour Over Instructions